Chris Tuck

-Chris Tuck (born July 9, 1966) is a Democratic member of the Alaska House of Representatives, representing the 23rd District in Anchorage since 2008.
-He serves as the Majority Leader of the Alaska Independent Democratic Coalition.
+Chris Tuck (born July 9, 1966) is an American politician from the state of Alaska.
+A member of the Democratic Party, he previously served member of the Alaska House of Representatives, representing the 23rd and 29th Districts in Anchorage from 2008 to 2023.
+He was the Majority Leader of the Alaska Independent Democratic Coalition.
 Previously, Tuck served on the Anchorage School Board.
 Tuck had run unsuccessfully for the State House in 2004 and 2006 before winning election in 2008.

+In June 2023, Tuck announced that he would run for mayor of Anchorage in the 2024 election, he would later lose the election finishing 4th with 7.90% of the vote.